jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 // -------------------------------------------------------------------------- //
 Different $beta$ values were analyzed in the subsequent results.
 The parameter $beta$, as defined in @eq_117, determines the maximum proportion of tube-wing length available for placing #glspl("lie").
-Its complement (1 - $beta$) represents the proportion of length that must remain free of #glspl("lie"), referred to as the visibility demand in subsequent analyses.
+Its complement (1 - $beta$) represents the proportion of length that must remain free of #glspl("lie"), referred to as the visibility demand in later analyses.
 The investigated $beta$ values were $beta = [0.5, space 0.33, space 0.285, space 0.25]$, corresponding to visibility demands (free lengths) of $[50%, space ~66.7%, space 71.5%, space 75%]$.
 These outcomes are illustrated in @fig_91 to @fig_94.
-The number of #glspl("lie") selected for these results is based on the analysis presented in @fig_95, which depicts the objective function for four different visibility demands.
+The number of the #glspl("lie") selected for these results is based on the analysis presented in @fig_95.
+@fig_95 depicts the objective function for four different visibility demands and five different numbers of #glspl("lie").
 Not all objective functions appear in the plots, as only solutions satisfying all constraints were considered feasible and displayed in the first row of @fig_95.
 It is important to note that the absence of plotted solutions does not indicate a lack of solutions altogether, but rather suggests that these solutions violated one or more constraints.

 Analysis of the first row in @fig_95 reveals that the lowest objective function value for a 50% visibility demand was achieved with eight #glspl("lie").
 For a 66.7% visibility demand, the optimal #gls("ld", long:true) was achieved with seven #glspl("lie"), while maintaining constraint compliance.
 Similarly, for visibility demands of 71% and 75%, the best results were obtained with six and five #glspl("lie"), respectively.
 These findings informed the selection of #glspl("lie") numbers for @fig_91 to @fig_94.
 Further examination of the objective function values in @fig_95 indicates that increasing the number of #glspl("lie") generally improves the quality of #gls("ld").

 However, the second row of @fig_95 demonstrates that higher numbers of #glspl("lie") significantly increase the optimization complexity.
-This complexity manifests in the number of iterations required.
+This complexity manifests itself in the number of iterations required.
 Solutions for four #glspl("lie") were found for all visibility demands.
 Notably, increasing the number of #glspl("lie") led to iteration counts approaching the maximum limit of 3000.

-The computational demand becomes particularly evident when comparing the number of iterations required for eight #glspl("lie") and four #glspl("lie") at a 50% visibility demand.
-The case with eight #glspl("lie") necessitated approximately eight times more iterations to find a solution.
-Moreover, for the other three visibility demands with eight #glspl("lie"), no constraint-satisfying solutions were found even after 3000 iterations.
+The computational demand becomes particularly evident when comparing the number of iterations required for eight #glspl("lie") (1907) and four #glspl("lie") (244) at a 50% visibility demand.
+The case with eight #glspl("lie") necessitated approximately eight times more iterations to find a solution ($1907/244 approx 7.82$).
+Moreover, for the other three visibility demands with eight #glspl("lie"), no constraint-satisfying solutions were found, even after 3000 iterations.

 // -------------------------------------------------------------------------- //

-// TODO corrections required here (langauge based) Finally, all the figures shwoing infromaiton aboout objective function values across different number of #glspl("lie") can be used to decide on the final number of #glspl("lie").
-Generally, it can be assumed the lower the number of #glspl("lie") the lwoer the cost for obtianing these physical #glspl("lie").
-Likewose the cost of maintaining and
+Finally, especially @fig_95, which shows information about objective function values across different numbers of #glspl("lie"), can be used to determine the optimal number of #glspl("lie").
+Generally, it can be assumed that the lower the number of #glspl("lie"), the lower the cost of obtaining these physical #glspl("lie").
+Likewise, the costs of maintenance and the potential need for control engineering are reduced.
-// maybe control engineering or somehting else? control theory is reduced.
-If a higher number of #glspl("lie") does not give better #gls("ld") there is no need to buy more #glspl("lie").
-However, if costs is a concern, trade offs can be made througha nsweing the question, wheter adding additional #glspl("lie") would significantly improve the #gls("ld") quality.
+If a higher number of #glspl("lie") does not result in better #gls("ld"), there is no need to purchase additional #glspl("lie").
+However, if costs are a concern, trade-offs can be evaluated through @fig_95 by answering the question of whether adding additional #glspl("lie") would significantly improve the #gls("ld") quality.

-// adapt the figure caption?
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_50/int_Forc_8.svg",
   width: 95%),